course-dprep/Formula1-event-on-Airbnb-prices/README.md

 - Gnu Make
    - Makefile
 - Git Bash
+- GitHub

 ## How to run the project
-To run the entire project, type "make" in the command prompt and run.
+To run the entire project, type "make" in the command prompt and run. type make -n beforehand to check what changes will be made

 Sidenotes:
 - make has to be installed in order for it to work.